Update: The team has now changed the name from Zollar to Zeollar

 Seems like the devs at Microsoft India are keeping themselves busy, after releasing a transliteration tool to type in 6 Indian regional languages, the DPE division is now testing a Webcasting platform called

 Zollar Zeollar.
-Weird name1.
+Weird name[1.
+UPDATE: The name Zeollar stands for Zero-dollar].
 Zeollar is on Azure and is intended to become Microsoft’s on-demand technology channel on the web.

 Here’s what Zeollar is according to Microsoft: